NFL Draft 2020, Two-Round Edition: Cowboys Satisfy Need to Rush Pass; 49ers, Packers, Eagles add wide receivers

 - Isaiah Simmons, LB, Clemson

 The Giants signed Blake Martinez and hope Ryan Connelly may be healthy enough to show his rookie promise, but they still need another impact game maker for linebackers body Patrick Graham.
 Simmons (6-3, 238 lbs) seemed to be all over the field at all times in college with great speed and range.
-Get to everywhere in a hurry, from rushing the passerby to moving sideways for ideal covering positions.
+Get to everywhere in a hurry, from rushing the passerby to moving sideways to get the ideal cover positions.

 5. Miami Dolphins (5-11)